Where Are the Highest Paid Nurses? 10 Highest Paying Countries for Nurses

 Furthermore, with neighboring Muslim countries, it is important to remember the “rules” of these countries.
 Women must be covered at all times and not seen in public with a male who is not a relative or husband.
 While Dubai has plenty of expats as well as looser society rules, there is still a large majority of practicing Muslims in the country.

 While visitors to Dubai are not required to obtain a visa, nurses relocating must have an employment visa.
-It can take a minimum of three months for immigration clearance to occur in order to obtain this.
+Immigration clearance can take a minimum of three months to obtain.

 It’s also important to note that contracts in Dubai, as well as other Middle Eastern countries, are either single-status contracts or married-status contracts.
 A single-status contract means that if you are married and have a family, they cannot move to Dubai with you.
 They will be able to visit but will not have access to any of the benefits of employment.
 Furthermore, depending on the position, some hospitals will only be looking for female or male employees.
 These are important to keep in mind if Dubai and the rest of the Middle East are of interest.